-Manage Profiles and Permission Sets
+- Manage Profiles and Permission Sets AND - Customize Application

-AND

-Customize Application

-b.
+- a.
+To enable permission on the object, select Read in the Object Permissions section. - b.
 To enable permission on a field of the object, select Read for the field in the Field Permissions section.